umview/umview.github.io/_pages/about.md

 This study aims to challenge the control problems of those UAVs with rotor failure.
 By abandoning the yaw channel with careful controller design, the fault-tolerant ability of some kinds of UAVs is realized by falling into self-rotation around the yaw for those who suffer from the failures.

-Some new general problems have arisen by analyzing the principle of those vehicles' fault-tolerant control phenomena.
-How to design a controller for a rigid body with some actuators in different placements, driven by the controller, the vehicle could be controlled anywhere, however, it does not seem to be a familiar vehicle for people.
-Moreover, how to design a new vehicle endowed with better controllability？  [__Read More__](/posts/2022/05/blog-post-1/)
+Some new general problems have arisen by analyzing the principle of those vehicles’ fault-tolerant control phenomena.
+How to design a controller for a rigid body with some actuators in different placements, driven by the controller, the vehicle could be controlled by position command.
+However, it does not seem to be a familiar vehicle for people.
+Moreover, how to design a new vehicle endowed with better controllability？  [__Read More__](/posts/2023/10/blog-post-2/)